zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-02-superglue.markdown

 ### Why Superglue Architects Matter

-While superheroes might swoop in for a dramatic rescue, **superglue architects quietly prevent crises from occurring in the first place**.
-They anticipate friction points, foster alignment, and ensure that systems, strategies, and people are working in unison.
+While superheroes are imagined as rescuers, **superglue architects prevent many crises before they happen**.
+They anticipate friction, foster alignment, and keep systems, strategies, and people moving together.

 Their presence ensures: